 The location printed on the receipt was misspelled ANTARTICA when it should have been ANTARCTICA.
 They corrected it that day so anything after 01/11/97 would have the correct spelling.
 The receipt is rare enough as there were no other ATMs on the Ice and so far as I know there are still no others unless they put one at Palmer station or South Pole.
 It would not surprise me if others kept receipts but even then it would be rare.

-This appeared on Season 2 Episode 4 of Pawn Stars, it first aired on 7 December 2009 (and the online Polie discussion immediately followed).
+This originally appeared on Season 2 Episode 4 of Pawn Stars, it first aired on 7 December 2009 (and the online Polie discussion immediately followed).
 The video as of May 2023 is here on the History Channel site (although you will need to log in with one of the listed cable or streaming services).
 It is available on this Amazon Prime Video link, although you may have to pay.
 It may also be available on Hulu Plus.
 The episode is called Season 1 Episode 18 (the Pole stuff starts about halfway through), and the episode title is "A Shot and a Shave"--the title refers to an 1845 Harpers Ferry musket and an old barber chair.
 Jim left the marker and the ATM receipt at the pawnshop on consignment...I haven't heard if they were ever sold--the show hosts told Jim that without provenance, the marker was just another brass coin.